Merino wool base layers are among the best base layers for women. They’re soft, comfortable and keep you cozy warm in cold weather.

 Long sleeve base layer shirts are great for hiking and camping in cooler weather.
 Long sleeve base layers are comfortable even in moderate temps.

-We’ve gathered the best long-sleeve merino wool base layer shirts here.
-You’ll find both midweight and lightweight options in this list.
+I’ve gathered the best long-sleeve merino wool base layer shirts here.
+You’ll find both midweight and lightweight base layer tops in this list.

-This shirt has a slim, snug fit.
+This breathable base layer shirt has a slim, snug fit.
 For comfort against skin, this top has flatlock seams and shoulder panels to ensure comfort all day long.

 The flatlock seams minimize chafing and hot spots.
-The shoulder panels ensure comfort even if you’re wearing a pack.
+The shoulder seams ensure comfort even if you’re wearing a pack.